robiningelbrecht/statistics-for-strava/docs/getting-started/installation.md

 ```

 <div class="alert important">
 Everytime you import data, you need to rebuild the HTML files to see the changes.
-By default the import and build commands are run periodically based on the schedule defined in your <strong>.env</strong> file.
 </div>

 ## Scheduling